Bonnie Blue Flag

 History of the Bonnie Blue Flag

-The flag was later used as a rallying point for soldiers and citizens during the American Civil War, or the War Between the States.
+The flag served as a rallying point for soldiers and citizens during the American Civil War.
 Texas and several other states ceded from the Union in 1861, and the Bonnie Blue Flag was one of those flown at Fort Sumter by Confederate forces.